FirstShanti/Repo-analyzer/README.md

 - Commits (
 The most active participants.
 A table of 2 columns: author login, number of it commits.
 The table is sorted by the number of commits in descending order.
 Not more than 30 lines.
-Analysis of time for the posterior period of time and the posterior period branch.):
+The analysis is carried out for a given period of time and branch.):
     - `username:` `count`

 - Pull Requests (The number of open, closed and old* pull requests for a given period of time PR creation date and the specified branch, which is the base for this PR):